-The state governments of North Carolina, South Carolina, Georgia, and Florida (on the east coast of Florida) have the authority to manage fisheries that occur in waters extending three nautical miles from their respective shorelines.
+The state governments of North Carolina, South Carolina, Georgia, and Florida (on the east coast) have the authority to manage fisheries that occur in waters extending three nautical miles from their respective shorelines.
 North Carolina's marine fisheries are managed by the Division of Marine Fisheries of the North Carolina Department of Environmental Quality.
 The Marine Resources Division of the South Carolina Department of Natural Resources regulates South Carolina's marine fisheries.
 Georgia's marine fisheries are managed by the Coastal Resources Division of the Department of Natural Resources.
 The Marine Fisheries Division of the Florida Fish and Wildlife Conservation Commission is responsible for managing Florida's marine fisheries.
 Each state fishery management agency has a designated seat on the South Atlantic Council.
-The purpose of state representation at the South Atlantic Council is to ensure state participation in federal fishery management decision-making and to promote the development of compatible regulations in state and federal waters.
+The purpose of state representation at the South Atlantic

+Council is to ensure state participation in federal fishery management decision-making and to promote the development of compatible regulations in state and federal waters.

-The South Atlantic states are also involved in the management of marine fisheries through the Atlantic States Marine Fisheries Commission (ASMFC).
+The South Atlantic states are also involved in the management of marine fisheries through the ASMFC.
 This commission was created to coordinate state regulations and develop management plans for interstate fisheries.
 It has significant authority, through the Atlantic Striped Bass Conservation Act and the Atlantic Coastal Fisheries Cooperative Management Act, to compel adoption of consistent state regulations to conserve coastal species.
-The ASFMC also is represented at the South Atlantic Council, but only has voting authority at the committee level.
+The ASFMC is also represented at the South Atlantic Council, but only has voting authority at the committee level.

-The NMFS' State-federal Fisheries Division is responsible for building cooperative partnerships to strengthen marine fisheries management and conservation at the state, inter-regional, and national levels.
+The NMFS Fisheries Ecosystems & Management Branch within the Domestic Fisheries Division of the Office of Sustainable Fisheries is responsible for building cooperative partnerships to strengthen marine fisheries management and conservation at the state, interregional, and national levels.
 This division implements and oversees the distribution of grants for two national (Inter-jurisdictional Fisheries Act and Anadromous Fish Conservation Act) and two regional (Atlantic Coastal Fisheries Cooperative Management Act and Atlantic Striped Bass Conservation Act) programs.
-Additionally, it works with the ASMFC to develop and implement cooperative state-federal fisheries regulations.
+Additionally, it works with the ASMFC to develop and implement cooperative state-federal fisheries regulations (Table 1.8.1.2).